-The smallest frog in the world was believed to be the Monte Iberia Eleuth from Cuba, but a frog discovered in 2009 near the village of Amau in Papua New Guinea that only grows to about 7.7 mm now holds the record.
-It was formally named Paedophryne amauensis in January 2012; it doesn't yet have a common name.
+The smallest frog in the world was believed to be the Monte Iberia Eleuth from Cuba, but a frog discovered in 2009 near the village of Amau in Papua New Guinea that only grows to 7.7 mm now holds the record.
+It was formally named Paedophryne amauensis in January 2012; and later the common name New Guinea Amau Frog.